lmorchard/fxos-at-mug/slides.md

 * The `b2g` executable into which Gonk boots.

-* The guts of Firefox stripped down to a Web runtime.
+* The guts of Firefox stripped down to a runtime.

 * Renders HTML & CSS, executes JavaScript.